rage/programming-23/data/osa-1/4-arithmetic-operations.md

 Hint: the integer division operator `//` could come in handy here.

 Hint 2: if you can't get your code working as expected, don't panic.
 The topic of the [next section](/part-1/5-conditional-statements) is _conditional statements_.
-This exercise is much easier to solve using a conditional construction.
+This exercise is much easier to solve with a conditional construction.

 </in-browser-programming-exercise>